Hugo Wenzel: Life

 Hugo Wenzel was born in Bojanowo, a small town in the eastern part of Germany.
 His father worked in a Steam mill.
-Wenzel himself trained for work as a blacksmith before undertaking a period as an itinerant workmen.
+Wenzel himself trained for work as a blacksmith and then undertook a period as a wandering journeyman.
 In 1908 he joined the Social Democratic Party (SPD / Sozialdemokratische Partei Deutschlands).
 In 1913 he was conscripted into the army.
 The outbreak of war in August 1914 meant that his period of military service was extended.
 He served as a gunner.
 In political terms the war led to a period of fragmentation of the political left.
 Having already joined the pacifist Spartacus League, in 1917 Hugo Wenzel joined the newly established Independent Social Democratic Party (USPD / Unabhängige Sozialdemokratische Partei Deutschlands) which had split from the mainstream SPD primarily over the issue of continuing support for the war.
 At the start of 1918 he deserted from the army.
 During the revolutionary year that followed German defeat in the First World War Wenzel was a member of a soldiers' and workers' council.
 He also joined the local Workers' Army (Arbeiterwehr) in Diedenhofen.

 Thionville was part of the region transferred to France in 1919, and early that year Wenzel moved to Mecklenburg in the north of Germany.
 He joined the Communist Party in Wismar, and quickly became a leading official of the new party in the Mecklenburg district.
 From March 1919 he was party secretary.
 In March 1921 he was elected a member of the Regional Legislature (Landtag).
 In the regional elections of February 1924 he was re-elected, becoming leader of the 9 member Communist Party group in the chamber.
 Regional elections saw a retreat from the extremist parties of both left and right, which ushered in a few years of relative political stability for Germany, but left the Communists with just three members in the Mecklenburg-Schwerin Regional Legislature.
 Hugo Wenzel was one of these.
 The other two were Alfred Buhler and Hans Warnke.
 By judicious abstention they made possible regional government by an SPD led minority coalition under Paul Schröder, but this gave rise to accusations of "opportunistic deviation" ("opportunistischen Entgleisung") from the national Central Committee of their own Communist Party.